morganthomas/winning-arguments/winning-arguments.md

 What's true is true and what's false is false, independently of what people believe, say, or wish, at least when you're talking about sufficiently precise statements of fact about ordinary medium-size physical objects, and relative to a fixed framework of definitions of words.

 Truth is worth pursuing.
-A life of pursuing truth, in the author's opinion, is the best life available on this Earth.
+A life of pursuing truth (and love), in the author's opinion, is the best life available on this Earth.

 ## Reasons